Rachel Newman, Business Development Manager

 After a three course meal it was on to the awards themselves.
 What a great variety of schools, tutors and support staff.
 I was very humbled to be in the presence of such amazing people who change lives through learning each and every day.

 Wargrave were nominated for three awards including the ‘Community Partnership Award’ which they won!
-I also managed to catch up with Claire Caddick from Liverpool City Region and Zoe Champman from Teach Ltd who are another Open Awards Access to HE Provider.
+I also managed to catch up with Claire Caddick from Liverpool City Region and Zoe Chapman from Teach Ltd who are another Open Awards Access to HE Provider.

 Julliet Doherty from Wargrave thanks Open Awards for their collaboration: